rux-lang/Web/src/docs/operations/shift.md

 let right = value >> 2;  // 0b00000101 = 5
 ```

-The result has the type of the left operand.
+The result has the type of the left operand, preserving its fixed width.
 The shift amount must be a non-negative integer.

+`>>` is **context-sensitive**: it is an arithmetic shift on signed integers and a logical shift on unsigned integers. `>>>` is **always** logical (zero-filling) and applies only to signed integers, giving a signed value a zero-filled right shift without a cast.

 ## Left Shift